Home Caroline Browne Master Logo RGB.jpg

 INTEGRATION, COLLABORATION AND CARE

-My vision has always been to offer in-person and online access to quality, effective and integrated mind-body psychotherapies—informed by both traditional wisdom and contemporary thinking.
+My vision has been to offer in-person and online access to quality, effective and integrated mind-body psychotherapies—informed by both traditional wisdom and contemporary thinking.
 Today’s therapists know that making sense of our life history fundamentally transforms how we related to ourselves and others.
 Research affirms this: the best indicator of a child's emotional health is how their parent has made sense of their own life narrative.

 My approach is a living kaleidoscope of ongoing professional development, embodied inquiry, and spiritual practice.
 The invitation I keep returning to is one of being—of becoming—an embodied presence in the world that helps transform suffering.
 I truly believe when we learn to be guided—both individually and collectively—by the parts of ourselves that are naturally compassionate, curious and caring, we open the door to a more kind, connected, and fulfilling way of living.
-One that honours each other, and our precious, vulnerable planet.

 Banner 2 Bio.jpg